skyllarb/quiz-fun/README.md

 # Quiz-fun
+## Part of code supplied by instructor

+## Purpose:
-## Test your knowledge with this fun timed quiz!
+Test your knowledge with this fun timed quiz!
 Try to beat your high score or swiftly improve your personal time record! 🤠

 ## Built with:
 * JavaScript